Toe socks for running? Yes, you read that right. If the thought is strange to you, you’re not alone.

 9. UGUPGRADE Toe Socks

-If you’re looking for the best value tock socks for running, these get our thumbs-up.
+If you’re looking for the best value toe socks for running, these get our thumbs-up.
 You’ll get two pairs with your purchase.

-The rest of them consist of 20% nylon, which is sweat-wicking, and 68% cotton, which is slightly on the thicker, warmer side.
-But it’s also soft and comfortable, and will be easy on the pressure points.
+The balance of the fibers consist of 20% nylon, which is sweat-wicking, and 68% cotton, which is slightly on the thicker, warmer side.
+But it’s also soft and comfortable, and will be easy on pressure points.

 Toe socks can get pricey, so it’s great to see a pair that’s both high-quality and affordable.